as7168/SecureMail/README.md

 3. My task is to develop crypto technique to encrypt and decrypt the subject and the body right?
 ### yes

+## IDEA OF THE PROJECT:
+1. Create a Enc-Dec system which will take either the TLS encrypted plaintext (when both the parties have TLS encryption) or simply plaintext (when one or more parties do not have TLS encryption).

+2. The Enc-Dec system should be secure in case of data-modification attack, eavesdropping attack, and relay attack at the least.

+3. Attack model: The sender has gmail (TLS Encryption) but receiver might not have TLS encrypted.
+So when some private and senstive information is to be sent from sender to the receiver, it will be transmited as plaintext.

+4. Hence, we build this new Encryption-Decryption model to thwart this attack.